andi-matter/bachelor_latex/README.md

-Tex files and picture of Bachelor Thesis
+Tex files and pictures of Bachelor Thesis
 "Study of the position-dependent detector response of a liquidscintillator detector instrumented with WOMs and SiPMs using cosmic muons"

 ---